-Anna Pauline "Pauli" Murray was born to William and Agnes (Fitzgerald) Murray on November 20, 1910 in Baltimore, Maryland.
-But by the time Murray reached adolescence, she had lost both her parents and was raised by her maternal grandparents (Robert and Cornelia Fitzgerald) and her maternal aunt (Pauline Fitzgerald Dame) in Durham, North Carolina.
-After finishing high school at the historically Black, Hillsdale High School in Durham, Murray moved to New York City to continue her education and improve her chances of getting into college.
-Because she was female she could not attend her first choice, Columbia University (the first women wouldn't receive diplomas from Columbia's undergraduate program until 1987).
-Unable to afford Columbia's sister school Barnard College, Murray enrolled at Hunter College (which Murray would call "the poor girl's Radcliffe"), where she earned a Bachelor's degree in English in 1933.
+Anna Pauline "Pauli" Murray was born to William and Agnes (Fitzgerald) Murray in Baltimore, Maryland, on November 20, 1910.
+By the time Murray reached adolescence, she had lost both her parents and was raised by her maternal grandparents (Robert and Cornelia Fitzgerald) and her maternal aunt (Pauline Fitzgerald Dame) in Durham, North Carolina.
+After graduating from Hillsdale High School, a historically Black school in Durham, Murray moved to New York City to continue her education and improve her chances of getting into college.
+Because she was female, she could not attend her first choice, Columbia University (the first women wouldn't receive diplomas from Columbia's undergraduate program until 1987).
+Unable to afford Columbia's sister school Barnard College, Murray enrolled at Hunter College (which Murray would call "the poor girl's Radcliffe"), where she earned a bachelor's degree in English in 1933.

 Murray finished first in her class at Howard Law School.
-Though it was customary for top students to continue their legal studies at Harvard Law School with the assistance of the Julius Rosenwald Fellowship program, Harvard rejected her because of her gender.
+Although it was customary for top students to continue their legal studies at Harvard Law School with the assistance of the Julius Rosenwald Fellowship program, Harvard rejected her because of her gender.
 Undeterred, Murray continued her legal studies at the University of California, Berkeley.
-After graduating from Berkeley, Murray was hired as a Deputy Attorney General for the state of California, a first for an African American regardless of gender.
+After earning an LL.M. degree from Berkeley, Murray was hired as a deputy attorney general for the state of California, another first for an African American, regardless of gender.

 In her 1951 book, States' Laws on Race and Color, Murray offered a definitive framework for challenging state segregation laws.
-Thurgood Marshall, then the head of the NAACP Legal Defense and Education Fund, cited her book as critical to attorneys working on Civil Rights cases; it was of particular value to Marshall's team in preparation for the landmark Brown v Board school desegregation case in 1954.
+Thurgood Marshall, then the head of the NAACP Legal Defense and Education Fund, cited her book as critical to attorneys working on civil rights cases; it was of particular value to Marshall's team in preparation for the landmark Brown v Board of Education school desegregation case in 1954..

 In 1956, Murray published Proud Shoes: The Story of an American Family, a biographical study of her family in North Carolina.
 A companion volume, Song in a Weary Throat: An American Pilgrimage, was more autobiographical and was published posthumously in 1987, two years after Murray's died.

 Murray left the United States to teach law at the University of Ghana in 1960.
-She returned to the US to earn a doctorate of Juridical Science at Yale University in 1965, the first African American to achieve that degree.
-She then taught at Benedict College, a historically Black college in Columbia, South Carolina and, from 1968-1973, at Brandeis University as a professor of American Studies.
+She returned to the United States to earn a J.S.
+D. (doctor of juridical science) at Yale University in 1965, the first African American to achieve that degree at Yale.
+She then taught at Benedict College, a historically Black college in Columbia, South Carolina, and, from 1968-1973, at Brandeis University as a professor of American Studies.

 Murray was a Renaissance woman who deserved greater recognition in her own time.
-However, it seems true that Murray, who was open about her romantic relationships with women (though she never self-identified as a lesbian) and unapologetic about her non-gender conforming appearance, was marginalized by the mainstream re-telling of the Civil Rights Movement history due to her personal preferences and characteristics, something that also happened to Murray's openly gay contemporary, Bayard Rustin.
+However, it seems true that Murray, who was open about her romantic relationships with women (though she never self-identified as a lesbian) and unapologetic about her non-gender-conforming appearance, was marginalized by the mainstream histories of the civil rights movement, due to her personal preferences and characteristics, something that also happened to Murray's openly gay contemporary, Bayard Rustin.
 As the nation's acceptance of the LGBTQ community grows, we are now able to learn more about the full and rich lives lived by members of that community who, like Murray, made important contributions to American history.